apache/drill/_docs/odbc-jdbc-interfaces/using-drill-explorer/030-browsing-data-and-creating-views.md

 `SELECT CAST(column1 AS varchar(20)) FROM `dfs`.`default`.`./opt/drill/test.parquet``

-You can also cast the data as other data types, such as integer or date formats/
+You can also cast the data as other data types, such as integer or date formats.